4tronix/TestStuff/README.md

 minibit.ledRotate()
 ```

-There are some more advanced blocks tahat allow you to select colours using separate RGB values
+There are some more advanced blocks that allow you to select colours using separate RGB values
 and select the brightness of the FireLeds.
 The brightness is set to 40 by default, but can go as high as 255
-You should be careful not to look directly at them when they are bright as they can damage eyes
+You should be careful not to look directly at them when they are bright as they can damage eyes.
 ```blocks
 // Switch FireLedss Update Mode to Manual or Automatic miniBit.setUpdateMode(mbMode.Manual);